ashishrai8880/CollegeDuniaAssignment/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager npm to install dependencies.

 ```bash
 git clone <repository-url>